 It’s a stupid way to live.

-When an animal you own wants food, or comfort, or water, or it’s belly scratched, or for you to look at the slaughtered mouse corpse that it just brought before you, it tends to walk right up to you and make these desires known.
+When an animal you own wants food, or comfort, or water, or for you to look at the slaughtered mouse corpse that it just brought before you, it tends to walk right up to you and make these desires known.

 I guess what I’m trying to say is that animals actually have a more intelligent way of communicating than we do, and it might pay to use a little more of their directness in our own lives.